aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/datalabels/adding-custom-labels-to-data-points-in-the-series-of-the-chart/_index.md

 ---
 title: Adding Custom Labels to Data Points in the Series of the Chart
+description: Learn how to add custom labels to data points in the series of a chart using Aspose.Cells for .NET.
+Our guide will show you how to modify the labels' appearance, position, and formatting, as well as how to link them to your data source for accurate data representation.
+keywords: Aspose.Cells for .NET, charting, custom labels, data points, series, appearance, position, formatting, data source, representation.
 type: docs
 weight: 100
 url: /net/adding-custom-labels-to-data-points-in-the-series-of-the-chart/